apluslms/radar/README.rst

 Accepts HTTP hook requests that record new data submissions, which are then fetched from some provider API.
 Recorded submissions will be processed asynchronously using Celery.
+Submission sources are matched using the [greedy string tiling](https://github.com/Aalto-LeTech/greedy-string-tiling) library, which also provides a simple Celery interface.

 Similarity matches will form submission groups for easy evaluation of the cases.
 Views are provided to follow submitters over series of exercises.